Othon112/Othon112/README.md

 <h2 align="left">Hi 👋!
-My name is Othón and I'm a current university student of Tecnológico de Monterrey from Mexico</h2>
+My name is Othón and I'm a B. S. in Computer Science and Technology at Tecnológico de Monterrey</h2>

 ###